is the well-known Blue

 * Automatic power off when reading is unchanged for 3 minutes.

 * Low battery voltage warning ('b' flashes on right-hand digit).

 * Big, easy to read 0.5 inch (13mm) LED displays.

 * Table of typical good capacitor ESRs on the front panel.

-* Kit contains all hardware and components, except batteries (prohibited in postal system).
+* Kits contain all hardware and components, except batteries (prohibited in postal system).

-for a little circuit you can make if you don't have one.
+Note: A variable DC power supply is needed to calibrate the kit meters.
+Click here for a little circuit you can make if you don't have one.

 Overload ToleranceThese ESR meters can generally handle being connected to capacitors charged to about 50V without damage, but like most other ESR meters they will be seriously damaged by being connected to such things as the main filter capacitor charged to 300V or more, of a 240V-powered switching power supply.
 Some versions of the EVB meter have extra protection as noted above.